GlobalFishingWatch/map-client/app/src/_map/README.md

 ### `staticLayer.filters`

-Array of Arrays.
+Array of Arrays of Strings.
 When set, triggers filtering on this GL layer.
 The applied filter will be an AND (`all`) filter, added to the temporal filter if applicable, and follows the format described in the Mapbox GL spec here: https://docs.mapbox.com/mapbox-gl-js/style-spec/#other-filter

 For instance, using this value: `filters: [['==','vessel_id','1234']]` can result on a GL `filter` value of `["all", ["==","vessel_id","1234"]]` or `["all", [">", "timestamp", 0], ["<", "timestamp", 999999999999], ["==","vessel_id","1234"]]`